tushar-0103/tushar-0103/README.md

 - 👋 Hi, I’m @tushar-0103
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Big Data Analysis
-- 📫 How to reach me jadhavta100@gmail.com
+- 📫 to reach me just mail at -> jadhavta100@gmail.com

 <!---
 tushar-0103/tushar-0103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.